Summary

 Key takeaways

-- Offline = on‑device.
-Every app here records (and where noted, transcribes) without internet.
-Some offer optional cloud sync—leave it off to stay local.
-(Apple Support)
+- Offline = on‑device by default.
+Every app here can record locally without internet.
+Some offer optional cloud backup (iCloud, Google backup, Drive/Dropbox)—leave it off if you want local‑only.
+(Apple Support, Recorder (Google))

 What "100% offline" means

 "100% offline" means you can record and save audio locally with no account and no network dependency.
-If an app has optional cloud backup, we only included it if offline works by default or with a clear toggle.
-We validated claims from official app pages or respected documentation and noted any caveats in each pick.
-(Google Play, Apple, F-Droid)
+If an app offers backup or sharing, we only included it when the offline workflow is still complete—either by default or via a clear toggle you control.

 The 7 best privacy‑first offline voice recorders